Abdur-Rahim-sheikh/vuejs3/README.md

 | back                 | equivalent to go(-1)                                                                |
 | forward              | equivalent to go(1)                                                                 |
 | getMatchedComponents | returns an array of the components matched by the current route                     |

+## routers redirect vs alias

+redirect is used to redirect the user to a different route literally changes the url in the browser but alias is used to show the same component on different urls without changing the url in the browser.